Act 7

 Henry I had decreed that a huge area from York to the coast, including Ryedale

-and Pickering, should be reserved as
+and Pickering,

-Royal Forest, where hart, hind, wild boar and hawk were preserved solely for
+should be reserved as Royal Forest, where hart, hind, wild boar and hawk were

-A hart is a
+A hart

-English word hert meaning deer.
+Middle English word hert meaning deer.
 A soar

 sometimes appears in the medieval documents and refers to a sow or female pig